What to do when the crap has hit the fan and is dumping on you.

 In I pulled and I leapt out of the car.
 Oh, was it hard getting my gas cap off.
 It was kind of frozen on.
 But, I got it off.
 Now, when I say my tank was empty...
 It took thirty-eight dollars to fill it.

 Now, it was a really cold and miserable day and I was afraid to leave the pump on automatic shutoff for fear that it would've jumped out of the tank and banged up the car, possibly costing me a $1,000 of body work.
 So I stood there and bravely filled it up manually - simply freezing.
-All of a sudden, I had to pee real bad - like a racehorse as they say.
+All of a sudden, I had to use the restroom real bad.
 But, I was determined to fill that tank.
-I finished filling it up and rushed up the store and burst in the door asking, "Where's the men's room?"
-The "camel jockey" told me that "Oh, so sorry... the repair man has not brought back the door handle."
-So I asked, "How about the lady's room".
+I finished filling it up and rushed up to the store and burst in the door asking, "Where's the men's room?"
+The attendant told me that "Oh, I'm sorry... the repair man has not brought back the door handle."
+So I asked, "How about the lady's room?"

 Now, the real troubled started.
 I was in the car, driving out of the parking lot and I heard some guy yelling and banging on my trunk.
-I stopped and opened the window and heard him calling me such names as "crook," "bastard," and "son of bitch".
+I stopped and opened the window and heard him calling me a number of bad names.

 I asked him what was wrong and he accused me of stealing from his father.
 Unaware of what he was talking about, I asked him what the hell he was talking about and he said that I didn't pay for the gas.
 I informed him that I had put the credit card in the slot and filled the tank so it was charged on the credit card.
 He told me that sometimes, that machine wouldn't work.
 So, I asked him how that was my fault and how I was supposed to know.
 My logic told me that I had gotten the gas, he must have gotten the money.
 I even went in to use the Ladies' Room.
 Well he told me I was trying to cheat him anyways.

-True to the breed, this illiterate piece of shit wouldn't respond to any logic that was ever invented.
-Now I know how Ariel Sharon felt.
-They'll only respond to the business end of a bazooka.
+This person wouldn't respond to any logic that was ever invented.
 I had to warn him that I was going to jump out of the car and beat the living crap out of him with my cane if he didn't stop hollering at me.
 So, with that, he went back in to commiserate with his father while I sat in the car with my motor running.
 My mechanic had just finished tuning "Ole' Blue Bell" and she was idling faster than normal.
-At one point, the young "camel jockey" came out again and started castigating me again.
+At one point, the young attendant came out again and started castigating me again.

-I said to him, "Listen, I know you're mother was a camel, but there's still no excuse for your stupidity."
-Well, that drove him crazy, they hate to have their mothers defiled.
+I said to him, "Listen, I know you're upset, but there's still no excuse for your stupidity."
+Well, that drove him crazy.
 I watched him fly into some kind of a frenzy and, in the confusion, I took my foot off the brake and my car sped ahead to broadside a brand new Chevrolet Silverado.

 Oh boy.
 What a smack.